Central Macedonia: Administration

 The region was established in the 1987 administrative reform as the Central Macedonia Region (Περιφέρεια Κεντρικής Μακεδονίας).
 With the 2010 Kallikratis plan, its powers and authority were redefined and extended.
 Along with Eastern Macedonia and Thrace, it is supervised by the Decentralized Administration of Macedonia and Thrace, based in Thessaloniki.
 The region is based at its capital city of Thessaloniki and is divided into seven regional units (pre-Kallikratis prefectures), Chalkidiki, Imathia, Kilkis, Pella, Pieria, Serres and Thessaloniki.
 These are further subdivided into 38 municipalities.

 Although geographically part of Central Macedonia, Mount Athos is not administratively part of the region, but an autonomous self-governing state under the sovereignty of Greece.

 Demographics

 The region has shrunk by 90,039 people between 2011 and 2021, experiencing a population loss of 4.8%.

 History

-The modern Greek region of Central Macedonia roughly corresponds to the ancient Greek region of Lower Macedonia, which included the center and two capitals, Aigai (Vergina) and Pella, of ancient Macedonia.
-Pella was the birthplace of Alexander the Great.
+The modern Greek region of Central Macedonia roughly corresponds to the ancient Greek region of Lower Macedonia, which included the core and the two capitals of Macedon, Aigai (near modern Vergina) and Pella.
+Pella was the birthplace of Philip II of Macedon and Alexander the Great.
+Stagira in Halkidiki, was the birthplace of Aristotle.